RolandTaverner/pacwebadmin/README.md

 It is suitable for small LANs, home networks with a dedicated server, or standalone machines.

+# Features

+Web-based interface for managing PAC rules.

+Able to serve multiple PAC files, each generated from its own configuration.

+Shared proxy rules across multiple PAC files.

+Runs as a standalone service - no external web server required.

+HTTPS support (optional).

 # Current state

 It basically works (see Roadmap).